-Our fifth poster for Season 1 is centered around the African Continent.
+Our fifth poster, with episodes from Seasons 1 & 2, presents stories from the African Continent.
 It was my great joy to research and explore this continent with Martin Nuza, an incredible and experienced storyteller.
 We found this part of the world diverse and captivating, filled with intriguing wildlife, exquisite landscapes, spiritual energy, ancient history and unique cultures.

 All of our Moon Drake stories embrace human conflicts, the human spirit, and/or specific challenges impacting the earth.
 They show a diverse and glorious world, painting a picture of truth and love that gathers us all together as One.
 This is our quest.